dh-epfl-students/dhlab-cultural-weaponisation-ukraine-benchmark/README.md

 <img src="plots/Weaponised_vs_Non-Weaponised_Edits_per_Year_Top_10_Users.png" alt="Plot of edits" width="500"/>
 </p>

-With this graph, once can see that user like Dbachmann does not at all focus his edits on Ur/Ru related topics but when he does, he is more than everyone else weaponising.
+The graph shows that while Dbachmann seldom edits Ukraine- or Russia-related pages, those few edits are more likely to be weaponising compared to others.

-More generally, those users seem to be WP large contributors that are mostly not weaponsing and don't focus only on Ukraine / Russia article.
+In general, these top users are broad Wikipedia contributors, with limited focus on Ukraine/Russia topics and little evidence of weaponising behaviour.

 #### Groups